 Phishing Response

 Typically, reported emails arrive in a designated inbox for manual review.
-This tends to be a repetitive task of inspecting URLs, the sender’s domain, and any other indicators.
-After inspecting indicators and determining if the email is malicious an analyst will manually search and delete similar emails.
+This tends to be a repetitive task of inspecting URLs, the sender’s domain, and other indicators.
+An analyst will manually search and delete similar emails after examining indicators and determining if the email is malicious.

 Next, threat intelligence and reputation tools like Recorded Future or VirusTotal enrich the IOCs.
-If an IOC has a malicious or suspicious risk associated to it, you can be confident that it was a phishing attempt.
+If an IOC has a malicious or suspicious risk, you can be confident it was a phishing attempt.

 To finish off, simply run a search on emails throughout your Exchange server to find similar emails from the same sender.
 For each email, either delete it or move it to a designated inbox for further review.